Rules Nugget (GURPS): Revised Toughness

 It's easy to imagine that your best punch to his gut – or just about anywhere beefy – simply won't hurt the guy.
 At all.
 Oh, maybe a few dozen punches would start some bruising, sure, but you don't get that chance; his first punch has you coughing up the lunch money as soon as your limbs start working again.

-Using GURPS' or most any RPG's combat system, the mismatch won't quite play out as described above.
-It will when the bully's high damage meets your puny Hit Points; no problem there.
+That sort of mismatch can be mighty realistic, but GURPS’ (or most any RPG’s) combat system won’t play things out quite as described above.
+It will when the bully’s high damage meets your puny Hit Points; there’s no problem there.
 But as long as your punch is capable of dealing some damage, you will hurt the bully – at least a point of hurt, which in GURPS is not trivial.
-(If your punch can roll zero damage, then you might not hurt him, true – but that roll won't hurt a weakling, either.)
-Most RPGs have no mechanism that lets a strong fellow shrug off minor impacts without damage.
+(If your punch can roll zero damage, then you might not hurt him, true – but that roll won’t hurt a weakling, either.
+It’s a quirk of the damage dice used, not a bit of simulation realism.)
+In short, many RPGs have no mechanism that lets a strong fellow shrug off minor impacts without damage.

-Below is a revised Toughness trait for GURPS that represents resilience from thick muscles.
-It's as good as DR against crushing damage, letting a hero laugh off weak punches.
-Yet Toughness isn't DR; a weak knife slash will still cut you, and a stab to the heart can kill.
+Below is a Toughness trait for GURPS that represents resilience from thick muscles, replacing what 3e called Toughness and what 4e calls DR with the Tough Skin limitation.
+The new Toughness below is as good as DR against crushing damage, letting a hero laugh off weak punches.
+Yet it isn’t as good as DR; even a weak knife slash will still cut, and a stab to the heart can kill.

 The rule

-Toughness absorbs impact, and so protects only from crushing, cutting, impaling, and piercing damage types.
-It doesn't protect against hazards like poison, disease, acid, or fire.
+Toughness absorbs impact, and so offers protection only from crushing, cutting, impaling, and piercing damage types.
+It doesn’t protect against hazards like poison, disease, acid, cold, heat, or electricity.
 (When in doubt as to whether an attack causes damage due to impact or not, make a GM call or use half Toughness, rounding down.)

-For impacts, follow standard GURPS procedures for handling damage: Subtract DR, and multiply the remaining basic hits for damage type and location.
+For impacting blows, start with standard GURPS procedures for handling damage: Subtract DR, and multiply the remaining basic hits for damage type and location.

 Examples

 Example: You have Toughness 3.
-That lets you shrug off up to 3 points of punch or other blunt damage.
-A punch for 5 points of damage inflicts only 2 points on you.
+That lets you shrug off up to 3 points of impact damage (i.e., basic hits).
+A punch for 5 points of damage inflicts only 2 points.

 But a 2-point edged attack will still cut you.
-It deals 2 points of basic impact plus an extra point of damage from cutting.
-Toughness absorbs the 2 points; you take the extra 1 point as damage.
+Per GURPS rules, it deals 2 points of basic hits plus an extra 1 point of damage from cutting.
+Your Toughness 3 absorbs the 2 points of basic hits, but you still take the extra 1 point of damage from cutting.

 Next you take a 5-point stab to the vitals, which is tripled to 15 damage.
-Your Toughness subtracts only 3 hits from those initial 5 basic hits.
-You take 2 points of those basic hits, plus all 10 extra points from the stab, or 12 damage total.
+Your Toughness 3 subtracts only 3 hits from those initial 5 basic hits.
+You take the remaining 2 points of those basic hits, plus all 10 extra points from the stab, for 12 damage total.

-Next it's a 4-point crushing blow to the neck.
+Next up is a 4-point crushing blow to the neck.
 Multiply by 1.5 for target location, to get 6 points of damage.
-Toughness subtracts 3 points; you take 3.
+Your Toughness 3 subtracts 3 points; you take the remaining 3.

 You now don DR 1 armor, and take a 5-point punch to the torso.
-DR subtracts 1 point of damage, then Toughness absorbs 3; you take only 1 point.
+DR subtracts 1 basic hit, after which your Toughness 3 absorbs 3 more.
+You take the remaining 1 basic hit as damage.

 Next comes another 5-point stab to the vitals.
 DR subtracts 1 from basic hits, leaving 4.
 Multiply these by 3 for vitals: 12 damage.
 Your Toughness absorbs only 3 of the 4 basic hits; 1 basic hit gets through, as do all 8 hits of the extra impaling damage.
 You take 9 damage.